mrcos-mrtinelli/data-engineering-zoomcamp-project/README.md

 ```

 ## Running the Project
 First, we will use Terraform to create the infrastructure.
-Then, we will connect send the pipeline via SSH to your VM and connect to the VM via SSH using VS Code.
+Then, we will send the pipeline via SSH to your VM and access it via SSH using VS Code.

 ### Terraform
 First, update the `project_id` variable in the `cstm.tfvars` file with the **project ID**, not the name.